austin-rb/austin-rb.github.com/_posts/2011-11-1-november-meeting.markdown

 date: 2011-11-1
 ---

 Good news!
 Our next meeting will be on Tuesday November 15 from [7:30-9:30 at Cospace](http://plancast.com/p/88db).
-We're excited to have [Trevor Rosen](https://twitter.com/trevrosen) presenting a "code-along adventure" about creating dashboards dashboards with Redis.
+We're excited to have [Trevor Rosen](https://twitter.com/trevrosen) presenting a "code-along adventure" about creating dashboards with Redis.
 We're also excited to announce that our November meeting will be sponsored by [Spiceworks](http://www.spiceworks.com/)!
 They'll also be buying drinks at [Sherlock's Baker Street Pub](http://maps.google.com/maps/place?q=sherlocks+baker+street+pub&cid=13119996996392273995) after the meeting.

 And since it was so successful last time, we'll be pairing off to work through a brand new <a href='http://en.wikipedia.org/wiki/Kata_(programming)'>code kata</a>.
 Be sure to bring your laptop!